tari-project/tari/RFC/src/RFC-0151_TransactionProtocol.md

 differentiate recipients.

-## Replay attacks
+## Replay Attacks

-If any party can be convinced to sign a different message with the same nonce, their private keys will be lost.
+If any party can be convinced to sign a different message with the same nonce, its private keys will be lost.
 One way of achieving this would be if a virtual machine could be "snapshotted" or otherwise cloned at any point between sharing the public nonce and signing the message.
-Both copies of the victim's machine will now continue unaware that there's a copy participating in a signature round.
+Both copies of the victim's machine will now continue, unaware that there's a copy participating in a signature round.
 What then happens is:

 $$